 On the Site Rules page, click Add site rule.

 Fill out the fields in the Conditions section as follows:

 - From the Field menu, select the request field that the condition is based on.

 - In the Value field, enter a value for the specified field.

 - From the Operator menu, select an operator to specify how the selected field and value relate.

-- Optionally click the Add condition button to add another condition or the Add group button to create a group of conditions.
+- (Optional) Click Add condition to add another condition or Add group to create a group of conditions.

 - Select All to specify that a request must meet every condition or Any to specify that a request must meet only one condition.

 Fill out the fields in the Actions section as follows:

 - From the Action type menu, select the action that should be taken when a request meets the rule's conditions.
 Action types include Block, Allow, and Add signal.

 - (Optional) Click Change response to specify the custom response code to return when the rule blocks a request.
 Supported custom response codes are 301, 302, and 400-599.